 Streamlining investigations from hours to minutes

-Building trust through transparent, objective oversight
+Building trust through transparent, fact-based oversight

-Implementation roadmap for dispute-free operations
+Implementation roadmap for operations with fewer conflicts

 Successful AI implementation in construction requires strategic, phased approaches.
 Pick a high-pain, measurable target: continuous safety checks in one zone, early schedule-risk flags on a critical path, or uptime on one asset class.